CompPhysics/InsightPhysicsImmersionWeek/README.md

 We have a collection of three lecturers and four teaching assistants avaliable to help you this week.
 Learn more about our teaching staff [here](people.md).

 ## Communications
+If you have any questions you can email Julie at butle222@msu.edu or Morten at hjensen@msu.edu.
+You can also contact all of the teaching staff and your classmates using the Slack channel.
+Slack is an instant messaging software used by many academic and professional teams.
+You can join our Slack at [this link](https://join.slack.com/t/physicsimmersion/shared_invite/zt-rmsos82o-AJRyV6mcvhP2rT5_PcYpzg).
+We will use a combination of Slack and email to communicate course annoucements and materials.

 ## Pre-course assignments